Appointment and Dismissal of Officers

 • Once a year, monetary compensation shall be paid and determined individually with a linkage with the single year's consolidated business performance of the OKI Group and that of the division each Director is responsible for.

-• Until fiscal 2022, the rate of payment is determined within a scope of 0% to 200%, according to linkage with the quantitative assessment by business performance and qualitative assessment by the President or the Personnel Affairs and Compensation Advisory Committee.
-The range will be determined between 0 and 250% from FY2023.
+• The rate of payment is determined within a scope of 0% to 250%, according to linkage with the quantitative assessment by business performance and qualitative assessment by the President or the Personnel Affairs and Compensation Advisory Committee.

 • It is set that the degree of linkage with business performance is higher for a person in a higher position.
 The amount of payment is set to 35% to 45% of the basic compensation when the rate of payment is 100%.

-• If Proposal No. 4 of this General Meeting of Shareholders is approved, performance-linked stock compensation (performance share units) will be provided from FY2023.
-The performance share units will be granted for the performance evaluation period of three years, which is the period of the Medium-Term Business Plan, and shares will be delivered after the evaluation period in accordance with the degree of achievement of the Medium-Term Business Plan (however, a portion of the shares to be delivered will be paid in cash).
+• The performance share units will be granted for the performance evaluation period of three years, which is the period of the Medium-Term Business Plan, and shares will be delivered after the evaluation period in accordance with the degree of achievement of the Medium-Term Business Plan (however, a portion of the shares to be delivered will be paid in cash).

-• The rate of payment will be determined within the scope of 0 to 200% until FY2022, depending on the degree of achievement of the targets.
-The range will be determined between 0 and 250% from FY2023.
+• The rate of payment will be determined within the scope of 0 to 250%, depending on the degree of achievement of the targets.

 • It is set that the degree of linkage with business performance is higher for a person in a higher position.
 The amount of payment is set to 15% to 20% of the basic compensation when the rate of payment is 100%.